biyunwu/image-gallery/README.md

 ## Introduction
-This is a image gallery webpage powered by BootStrap. `index.html` and `gallery.html` are landing page and content page respectively.
+This is an image gallery webpage powered by BootStrap. `index.html` and `gallery.html` are landing page and content page respectively.

 ## Copyright
 All images wthin the webpage are derived from [unsplash.com](https://unsplash.com).